MikeRogers0/MikeRogersIO/source/blog/2018-11-03-configuring-cors-on-s3-for-activestorage.html.md

  – blog
 published: true
 meta:
-  description: I didn't setup CORS on AWS S3 and had a bad time, this is how I fixed it.
+  description: The AWS S3 CORS configuration to allow Direct Upload for ActiveStorage.
   index: true
 ---

 If you haven't tried Rails new ActiveStorage feature, do it!
 It's bloody lovely to work with!
-However, recently I ran into a "OMFG why isn't this working" moment while uploading files with Direct Upload to AWS S3 for ActiveStorage.
+However, recently I ran into a "OMFG why isn't this working" moment while uploading files with Direct Upload to AWS S3 via ActiveStorage in Ruby On Rails.

 ## The Error

-When I submitted my form, it just stalled and nothing happened.
+After submitting the form, it got stuck in it's disabled "I am submitting" state.

 The error in my browser console looked a little like this: